-C. JUDICIAL VS. NON-JUDICIAL MODI-FICATION.
+C. JUDICIAL VS. NON-JUDICIAL MODIFICATION.
 The court in Musik v.
 Reynolds, 798 S.W.2d 626 (Tex.
 App.-Eastland 1990, no writ), said that an IRT can be modified by an agreement with no court participation but only on the condition that the settlor and all beneficiaries consent and no beneficiary is under any incapacity.
 This case may be taken to be an expression of the common law of Texas on non-judicial modification of trusts.
 Tex.
 Prop.
 Code § 112.054 governs judicial modification, reformation, or termination of express trusts.
 Texas Prop.
-Code § 112.054(d) requires the consent of all beneficiaries, and minors and unborn or unascertained beneficiaries cannot consent except through court-appointed representatives.
-Even if all beneficiaries are adult and consenting, a court order approving the settlement is advantageous, because once the judgment goes final it establishes a res judicata bar against beneficiaries later claiming fraud, and the bar can only be circumvented by proving extrinsic fraud in a bill of review proceeding brought within four years.
+Code § 112.054(d) requires the consent of all beneficiaries, and minors and unborn or unascertained beneficiaries are adult and consenting, a court order approving the settlement is advantageous, because once the judgment goes final it establishes a res judicata bar against beneficiaries later claiming fraud, and the bar can only be circumvented by proving extrinsic fraud in a bill of review proceeding brought within four years.
 Also, a court finding of statutory grounds for modification or termination would be an effective shield if the IRS were to later argue that the beneficiaries made a gift back to the settlors.

 D. PRECAUTIONARY PARTITION AND EXCHANGE.
 If separate property was conveyed into an IRT and the desire is to have the property come back out of trust as separate property, it would be a wise precaution to have the spouses partition and exchange the property upon distribution to assure its separate property character.
 There is no case law on point, but consider the idea behind Marshall v.
 Marshall, 735 S.W.2d 587 (Tex.
-App.--Dallas 1987, writ ref'd n.r.e.) (property held by partnership has no marital property character, so tracing into and back out of a partnership is not possible).
+App.--Dallas 1987, writ ref'd n.r.e.) (property held by partnership has no marital property character, so tracing into and back out of a partnership is not possible), suggesting that the assets distributed from an entity may be community property.
+Note: Since an express trust is not an entity, Marshall may not apply.

-CREATING TWO POST-DIVORCE TRUSTS.
+E. CREATING TWO POST-DIVORCE TRUSTS.
 Tex.
 Prop.
 Code § 112.057 provides that "[t]he trustee may, unless expressly prohibited by the terms of the instrument establishing the trust, divide a trust into two or more separate trusts without a judicial proceeding if the result does not impair the rights of any beneficiary, or adversely affect achievement of the purposes of the original trust."
-Divorcing spouses can agree to leave the trust framework unchanged as to residual beneficiaries, while creating two post-divorce trusts, one under the control of each former spouse, with liberal discretion for each former spouse to use his or her trust property or distribute income or principal to him/herself according to an ascertainable standard.
-This has the advantage of giving each former spouse sole post-divorce control over his/her half of the spouses' former community estate, while preserving the estate tax benefits of the generation-skipping trust framework.
+Divorcing spouses can agree to leave the trust framework unchanged as to remainder beneficiaries, while creating two post-divorce trusts, one under the control of each former spouse, with liberal discretion for each former spouse to use his or her trust property or distribute income or principal to him/herself according to an ascertainable standard.
+This has the advantage of giving each former spouse sole post-divorce control over his/her half of the spouses' former community estate, while preserving the estate tax benefits of the generationskipping trust framework.